STEM Innovation Award

 Presented in partnership with the Science Museum of Minnesota

 The STEM Innovation Award is presented in partnership with MESPA and the Science Museum of Minnesota.
 The new award gives principals the opportunity to share innovative programs and/or projects in their schools.
-An “innovation database,” created from entries for the award, will be made available to MESPA members, helping schools across the state replicate their colleagues’ successes.
-The Science Museum of Minnesota will provide $300 of programming to the recipient of the award and the recipient will be recognized at MESPA Institute awards banquet – The MESPYs – in February.
+Submitted applications become part of MESPA's STEM Innovation Database, available to MESPA members, helping schools across the state replicate their colleagues’ successes.
+The Science Museum of Minnesota will provide $600 of programming to the award winner and the recipient will be recognized at MESPA Institute awards banquet – The MESPYs – in February.

 How do I submit the application?
 Email it to firstname.lastname@example.org

 - Different and innovative forms of measuring STEM outcomes